Testing¶

 After you’ve set the client credentials in the Gini Bank SDK example app you can install it on your device by using the

-build flavor.
+devPaymentProvider1Debug build flavor.
 This will allow the Gini Health SDK to detect it as the banking app for

-the Gini-Test-Payment-Provider
+the Gini-Test-Payment-Provider.

 Note

-You can also install the Gini Bank SDK example app’s devPaymentProvider2Debug
+You can also install the Gini Bank SDK example app’s devPaymentProvider2Debug and devPaymentProvider3Debug build

-variants to test with two additional example banking apps named GiniBank
+variants to test with two additional example banking apps named GiniBank and Bank.

 Payment Fragment¶

-By following the flow guide you should be showing the PaymentFragment
+By following the flow guide you should be showing the PaymentFragment in your hierarchy.

 Depending on how the fragment is instantiated, with document id or with payment details, the first shown screen will differ.

-If the user is a new user (has not finalised any payment flow within the app) the PaymentComponentBottomSheet
+If the user is a new user (has not finalised any payment flow within the app) the PaymentComponentBottomSheet will be displayed,

 allowing the user to select a payment provider with which to continue.

-If the user is a returning one and the PaymentFragment
+If the user is a returning one and the PaymentFragment was instantiated with a document id, the ReviewFragment will be shown.

-Otherwise, if payment details were used to start the flow, the ReviewBottomSheet
+Otherwise, if payment details were used to start the flow, the ReviewBottomSheet will be displayed.

 Payment component bottom sheet¶

-allows the user to select a payment provider for the payment flow and also
+The PaymentComponentBottomSheet allows the user to select a payment provider for the payment flow and also

 provides an entry point to read more information about the payment feature and FAQs.